migaol/mp3-dl/README.md

 How to use (GUI):
 - Download `mp3-dl-app` in the `dist` folder.
 Then double click to run.
 - Paste links into the GUI and click download.
-Alternatively:
-- Download & run `python3 mp3-dl-app.py`.
+- Alternatively, download & run `python3 mp3-dl-app.py`.

 How to use (CLI):
 - Download & run `python3 mp3-dl.py`.